High Blood Pressure (Hypertension)

 This pamphlet answers questions you may have after having a heart attack.
 It includes ways to lower your risk factors for heart disease, medications, and more.

-This pamphlet explains how your heart beats, what happens if you have problems with your heartbeat, what a pacemaker is, how the procedure is done, what will happen after your procedure, and your care at home.
+This pamphlet explains what happens if you have problems with your heartbeat, what a pacemaker is and how it is put in, and what will happen after your procedure.
 This pamphlet is also available in French.